 In 1993, Signature took another risk and converted an old auto garage into the theater where it thrived for the following thirteen years.
 While in the “garage,” Signature grew into one of the Washington area’s leading producers of musical theater, attracting the best and brightest in the field, as well as nurturing new talent.

 In January 2007, Signature completed a $16 million capital campaign for a dramatic new two-theater facility that tripled its former garage space and now serves as the cultural anchor of Arlington’s Village at Shirlington.

 On June 7, 2009, Signature received theater’s highest artistic honor – the 2009 Regional Theatre Tony Award® – in recognition of artistic excellence.

 Today, attracting talent from the DC metropolitan region and New York, Signature has grown to reach more than 100,000 people annually from the Washington, DC region and beyond and garners praise from local and national press including The Washington Post, The New York Times, Entertainment Weekly, The Wall Street Journal, BroadwayWorld.com, Playbill, Time, Variety, USA Today and American Theatre.
 Signature has won 128 Helen Hayes Awards for excellence in the Washington, DC region’s professional theater and has been honored with 452 nominations.

 After 30 years as co-founder and Artistic Director, Eric Schaeffer retired in 2020.
-Signature Theatre is currently searching for a new Artistic Director with a commitment to ensuring that the pool of candidates reflects diversity in race, gender, ethnic background, and professional experience.
-This new Artistic Director, along with Managing Director Maggie Boland, will help lead and guide Signature Theatre into the future with a responsibility to increased diversity and anti-racism.
+A year later, following an exhaustive search, Signature Theatre announced its new Artistic Director: Matthew Gardiner.
+Matthew joins Managing Director Maggie Boland to lead and guide Signature Theatre into the future with a responsibility to increased diversity and anti-racism.